riddhimanrana/orion/README.md

 ## Support

 - Works exclusively on Apple Silicon Macs
-- Requires MLX for model inference
+- Requires MLX for model inference on server
+- All vision-language inference is on-device for privacy
 - Local network deployment only